mattiasflodin/reckless/doc/manual.md

 few digits as possible, but still yields the exact same floating-point number when it is converted back from a string.
 Statistical tests on 100 million randomly generated values show that this is true for 98.5% of the numbers.
-99.4% of the numbers are correctly converted, but the additional 1% include more digits than necessary.
+99.4% of the numbers are correctly converted, but of those about 1% include more digits than necessary.

 For the numbers that are not correctly converted, the following table shows the